The anisotropic expansion rate of the local Universe and its covariant cosmographic interpretation: Interpreting the anisotropies in the framework of covariant cosmography

+These results serve as a caution against defining the matter comoving observer in the covariant cosmography framework by averaging data within spherical volumes centered on the Local Group, with radii of approximately $30\,h^{-1}\,\mathrm{Mpc}$ (where, for example, the CF4 sample typically includes nearly 3000 objects.)
 A more physically motivated estimate of the spatial scale over which one must average to define the velocity of the matter element representing the CC observer can be inferred through a model-dependent argument based on standard cosmological information.
 We know that the velocity of the matter observer is $v_o = 188 \pm 22$~km/s in the direction $(l, b) = (299^\circ, 5^\circ)$.
-Using Cosmicflows-3 sample, \cite{Tully:2019ngb} determined the contributions to the Local Group (LG) velocity from mass enclosed within a sphere of radius $38$~Mpc, and from the surrounding shell extending from $38$ to $100$~Mpc (see Table~\ref{Table_v0}).
-Given the observed CMB dipole, we can deduce that the component of the LG's motion generated by mass beyond $38$~Mpc is approximately $v_{38}=320 \pm 70$~km/s in the direction $(l, b) = (292^\circ, 4^\circ)$, while that generated by structures beyond $100$~Mpc is about $v_{100} = 100 \pm 70$~km/s in the direction $(l, b) = (302^\circ, -38^\circ)$.
-The fairly good alignment between these directions and the measured $v_o$, and the fact that $v_{100}<v_o<v_{38}$ suggests that the effective averaging length corresponding to the size of the fluid element representing the CC observer lies somewhere in the range $38 < R~(\mathrm{Mpc}) < 100$.
+Using Cosmicflows-3 sample, \cite{Tully:2019ngb} determined the contributions to the Local Group (LG) velocity from mass enclosed within a sphere of radius $29h^{-1}$ Mpc, and from the surrounding shell extending from $29h^{-1}$ Mpc to $75h^{-1}$ Mpc (see Table~\ref{Table_v0}).
+Given the observed CMB dipole, we can deduce that the component of the LG's motion generated by mass beyond $29h^{-1}$ Mpc is approximately $v_{29}=320 \pm 70$~km/s in the direction $(l, b) = (292^\circ, 4^\circ)$, while that generated by structures beyond $75h^{-1}$ Mpc is about $v_{75} = 100 \pm 70$~km/s in the direction $(l, b) = (302^\circ, -38^\circ)$.
+The fairly good alignment between these directions and the measured $v_o$, and the fact that $v_{75}<v_o<v_{29}$ suggests that the effective averaging length corresponding to the size of the fluid element representing the CC observer lies somewhere in the range $29h^{-1}$ Mpc $< R~(\mathrm{Mpc})$ $75h^{-1}$ Mpc.
 This holds under the simplifying assumption that the contribution of shells external to the volume $V$ provides, within statistical noise, a fair representation of the bulk velocity of $V,$ rather than merely the velocity of the Local Group.